nkabbara/nkabbara.github.io/hello-worlds/hello-go.md

 ### Overview

 In 2023, a company I worked for decided to rewrite our whole tech stack from Ruby On Rails to Go microservices.
-I had a few weeks to load Go into my head before starting to break up a 100,000+ loc Rail app into seperate services.
+I had a few weeks to load Go into my head before starting to break up a 100,000+ loc Rail app into separate services.

 ### App Structure